AlliteratedGames/cannibal-contagion-rpg/CannibalContagionRPG.md

 When bringing new non-player characters into the game, you have to determine if they’re going to be important in the scene (they are Allies or Threats), or if they exist only as color (they are Wallflowers).
 A random street vendor might not be that important, and will be unlikely to exist as anything other than color.
 Chances are, he won’t even be an Ally, and will just be there for descriptive purposes of the scene.
 A gun-collecting nutjob who hunts down the characters for trespassing on his land, however, will likely be quite important, as will a pack of cannibals trying to eat them, or the mad doctor trying to infect the world with his demon plague.
 These latter folks are Threats, and here are the rules on how to bring them into play.

-Every Threat in a game of ***CC*** has two major attributes: **<span style="font-variant:small-caps;">Role</span>** and **<span style="font-variant:small-caps;">Threat</span>**.
+Every Threat in a game of Cannibal Contagion has two major attributes: ***Role*** and ***Threat***.
 The Threat attribute was described in the previous section, but Role is definitely a new one.
 Every Threat introduced in the game needs to have a defined Role, which gives it a purpose in the scene and sets the number of cards it draws in Showdowns.
 There are five pre-set roles for Threats in **CC**: Fodder, Hindrance, Miniboss, Big Bad, and Bigger-Badder Big Bad.

 When you introduce a new Threat into a scene, you must pick what role it will be and then pay the associated cost in Adversity tokens.
 A Threat’s role determines how many tokens it costs to introduce, what cards are used to determine its Threat score, and how many cards it gets to draw during Showdowns.
 Each role uses a variant of the same mechanic for determining initial Threat scores, which involves drawing a card and keeping its value as the Threat score.
 Once you’ve determined the Threat score, you can then choose to spend more of your Adversity tokens to increase that Threat score on a one for one basis.
 If you are using the optional Threat cards to keep track of your Threats in the game, you can keep the Threat card and the drawn card next to each other for ease of reference in play.